miroha/GooglePlayGames-TelegramBot/README.md

    - If upon request several suitable games will be found, for example, the user requests information about the game with title `Geometry Dash`, then bot can return similar titles in response, for example, `Geometry Dash World` and `Geometry Dash Meltdown` and will ask to specify the title until one single match will be found.
+   - Also, allows receiving information about the game by title in JSON.

+#### Language interface

+---
+Now supports only Russian language.

 #### Technology stack
 ___